marxin/texi2rst-generated/sphinx/cpp/tokenization.rst

 No string literal may extend past the end of a line.
 You may use continued lines instead, or string constant concatenation.

-.. index:: punctuators

-.. index:: digraphs

-.. index:: alternative tokens
+.. index:: punctuators, digraphs, alternative tokens

 :dfn:`Punctuators` are all the usual bits of punctuation which are meaningful to C and C++.
 All but three of the punctuation characters in